catatsuy/notify_slack/README.md

 -c string
       config file name
 -channel string
-      specify channel (unavailable for new Incoming Webhooks) -channel-id string
+      specify channel (unavailable for new Incoming Webhooks and uploading a file) -channel-id string
       specify channel id (for uploading a file)
 -debug